coodesh/design-challenge-20240618/README.md

 ### Design System

-The Design System for the project will be an initial draft with:
+The Design System already exists, and it is essential to use the existing components and create new ones following best practices, such as:

-- Font Types
+- Component Names
-- Colors
+- Structure
-- Components
+- Variants

+Use the Material UI Design System as a base: [MUI 5](https://www.figma.com/design/zcCAh6b9l9RCoM6cTQZDxm/MUI-for-Figma-v5.16---Material-UI-(Release)?node-id=4662-14&t=1NNiMr4mqgXk9z6x-0)

 ### Desktop Version